surajwate/simpleblog/notes.md

 - HEAD --> HEAD is almost identical to GET, but without the response body.
 - PATCH
 - DELETE --> The DELETE method deletes the specified resource.

+POST is used for sensitive data.
+The post values doesn't displays on url.